tejada1970/trabajo-php-curso-masterd/README.md

 ## Website composition:

-**Homepage**

-- Website front page with several sections.
+- **Homepage:** Website front page with several sections.

-**News Page**

-- Includes: A section where all the news created by the administrators is displayed.
+- **News Page:** Includes a section where all the news created by the administrators is displayed.

-**Registration Page**

-- Includes: A form for users to authenticate.
+- **Registration Page:** Includes a form for users to authenticate.

-**Appointments Page**

-- Includes: A system for managing appointments through forms.
+- **Appointments Page:** Includes a system for managing appointments through forms.

-**Profile Page**

-- Includes: A form with user data, which can be modified.
+- **Profile Page:** Includes a form with user data, which can be modified.

-**User Management Page**

-- Includes: A user management system through a table.
+- **User Management Page:** Includes a user management system through a table.

-**Appointments Management Page**

-- Includes: An appointment management system through a table.
+- **Appointments Management Page:** Includes a appointment management system through a table.

-**News Management Page**

-- Includes: A news management system through a table.
+- **News Management Page:** Includes a news management system through a table.

 ## Styles and other elements: